sgravrock/mybuses/README.md

 `cd server && node lib/main.js`

 Note that you'll have to rebuild after changing any TypeScript files.
-The easiest way to do that is to run `npm test` for server changes and `npm run bb` for client changes.
+The easiest way to do that is to run `yarn test` for server changes and `yarn run bb` for client changes.
 You'll also have to restart the server if you changed any server code.